epfl-dlab/aiflows/website/public/docs/getting_started/Quick_Start/quick_start.md

     "input_interface": None,
     "output_interface": None,
 }
 ```
+Note that `input_interface` and `output_interface` are here to control the data that comes in and out of the flow.
+In this case, we don't need specific data manipulation, so we will leave to `None`.

 Load some data and run your flow with the `FlowLauncher`:
 ```python
 # ~~~ Get the data ~~~